semanticdatalayer/SML/sml-reference/dimensions.md

 Supported values:

-> - `error`: AtScale rejects the query and returns an error message.
+> - `error`: Query Engine rejects the query and returns an error message.
-> - `empty`: AtScale displays empty cells in the query results.
+> - `empty`: Query Engine displays empty cells in the query results.
-> - `repeat`: In the query results, AtScale repeats the values for
+> - `repeat`: In the query results, Query Engine repeats the values for
 >   the secondary metrical attribute at a level of aggregation that
 >   is determined from the shared dimensions in the query.